guettli/programming-guidelines/README.md

 ### It is always possible to make things more complicated

 It is always possible to make things more complicated.
-The interesting adventure is to make things simpler and easier.
+The interesting adventure is to make things simpler, easier and more obvious.

 ### It helps to talk